Grafton Lime Kilns

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Lime Kiln Dam (about 500 feet away, measured in a direct line); Lime Kiln Dam Removal (about 500 feet away); Chair Factory History (approx. 0.3 miles away); The Blues Trail: Paramount Records (approx. 0.4 miles away); Paramount Records Legacy (approx. 0.9 miles away); Concordia Mill (approx. 1.6 miles away); Origin of Cedar Creek / Mills on the Creek (approx. 1.6 miles away); The First 100 Years (approx. 1.6 miles away).
+Lime Kiln Dam (about 500 feet away, measured in a direct line); Lime Kiln Dam Removal (about 500 feet away); Chair Factory History (approx. 0.3 miles away); The Blues Trail: Paramount Records (approx. 0.4 miles away); Paramount Records Legacy (approx. 0.9 miles away); Welcome to the Grafton Riverwalk (approx. 1.1 miles away); Concordia Mill (approx. 1.6 miles away); Origin of Cedar Creek / Mills on the Creek (approx. 1.6 miles away).
 Touch for a list and map of all markers in Grafton.

 More about this marker.
 The marker is located in Lime Kiln Park in between the lime kilns and iron bridge.

 Credits.
 This page was last revised on June 21, 2016.
-This page originally submitted on June 13, 2016, by Devon Polzar of Port Washington, Wisconsin.
-This page has been viewed 213 times since then and 20 times this year.
+It was originally submitted on June 13, 2016, by Devon Polzar of Port Washington, Wisconsin.
+This page has been viewed 269 times since then and 16 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on June 13, 2016, by Devon Polzar of Port Washington, Wisconsin. • Bill Pfingsten was the editor who published this page.